hassang2/car-evolution/DEVELOPMENT.md

 * Rectnagle now rotates properly when it turns right or left
 * Now using box2d physics engine for collisions
 * car collision is now working
+* added track edditing
+* added track saving and loading

 ### TODO

-* create a track
+* Figure out the score system
-* Figure out a way to save the drawn track
+* Figure out how to get the distance of the front of the car from the wall (in multiple directions)